AD55 Role of the Department of Distance Education/World Campus

 The purpose of this policy is to ensure high quality program design and delivery, financial accountability, and student services in all distance education programs that use technology to serve off-campus students through the Department of Distance Education.

-The Department of Distance Education/World Campus will be the single delivery unit for academic programs and courses originating through and approved by a Penn State academic unit, using the name of the University, that use technology as the primary delivery method to serve off-campus students.
+e Department of Distance Education/World Campus will be the single delivery unit for academic programs and courses originating through and approved by a Penn State academic unit, using the name of the University, that use technology as the primary delivery method to serve off-campus students.

 This policy does not apply to the following:

 - Programs offered by Campus Colleges to worksites or other receiving sites within their accepted geographic service area for continuing education.

 - Inter-campus delivery of programs to support resident instruction or continuing education where the student registration is administered by the local campus.

 - Intra-campus use of technology to enhance on-campus courses.

 - Inter-institutional service programs, such as programs in which residential students at two institutions share a common course delivered via technology.

 - Programs using technology in support of traditional educational events that are delivered primarily at a single site, whether at a campus or other location.

 NOTE: While this policy provides for these exceptions, the Department of Distance Education/World Campus will provide consultation and access to its services and faculty development programs to support exempted programs if requested.